johnhadless1/WallpaperSnooper/README.md

 > _mark my words_

 On Nothing phones, the Atmosphere / Glass wont work on future wallpapers. (very unfortunate..... this is reason about ^^^^^^^^)

+Any issues or any features ideas about this app would be appreciated!
+OF course, I would never add them since im pretty lazy, but if the feature idea seems pretty good to be true, then I can add it!

+### Why make it when there are [apps (Google Search)](https://www.google.com/search?client=firefox-b-d&channel=entpr&q=app%20that%20changes%20wallpaper%20automatically) like it exists?

+The reasons are:

+- They may be infected with lots of ads
+- No WallHaven wallpapers (API) (I really really like WallHaven with their wallpapers...)
+- 80% of wallpaper changer apps needs "stored on storage" wallpapers than getting it from internet
+- To learn how do people make Android apps (out of curiousity)
+- No customization on exactly what wallpapers you want (Tags on WallHaven) (I know there are apps has them, but this one is pretty straightforward)
+- Bit complexity on setting it up

+I know im acting like _"MY APP IS BETTER THAN THESE SH*T APPS!!!!"_ They are pretty better than mine ill say, but I just wanna to have app that does exactly what I would want to. ___If it works, then dont touch the code ever and continue using app as normal.___